Skip to content

 Radio configuration through WiFi

 The radio system can be configured over WiFi.
 The radio subsystem is disabled by default.
-Enabling the radio to ESP-Now will expose the above options.
+Enabling the radio to ESP-NOW will expose the above options.
 The unit's radio MAC can be seen as well as a button to forget all paired radios.
 This button is disabled until the 'Enable Forget All Radios' checkbox is checked.
-The 'Broadcast Override' function changes all data transmitted by this radio to be sent to all radios in the vicinity, instead of only the radios it is paired with.
-This override feature is helpful if using a base that has not been paired: a base can transmit to multiple rovers regardless if they are paired or not.
+If a Base device has no paired radios, it will broadcast its correction data to any listening Rover by default.

 A serial menu is also available.
 This menu allows users to enter pairing mode, change the channel (ie, set of frequencies) used for communication, view the unit's current Radio MAC, the MAC addresses of any paired radios, as well as the ability to remove all paired radios from memory.